Peter Lundgren: Coaching

 Lundgren first made a name for himself as a coach when he took Marcelo Ríos into the top 10 and then they split ways, when Lundgren said that "he needed a psychologist more than a coach".
-After that he was working for the Swiss Tennis Federation helping out with the juniors, he replaced Peter Carter as coach for Roger Federer they worked together from 2000 to end of 2003 before eventually splitting.
+After that he was working for the Swiss Tennis Federation helping out with the juniors.
+He replaced Peter Carter as coach for Roger Federer and they worked together from 2000 to the end of 2003 before splitting.